Rock-cut tombs in ancient Israel: Beit She'arim

 The ruins of Beit She'arim (Sheikh Abrekh in Arabic) in the Galilee preserve a vast necropolis with catacombs containing a large number of rock-cut Jewish tombs from the late 2nd to 6th centuries CE.
-The ancient city of Besara, or Beit She'arim, was located near what is now the modern town of Tivon.
+The ancient city of Besara, today known as Beit She'arim, was located near what is now the modern town of Tiv'on.
 According to various sources, it was one of the most highly desired burial places for Jews in the ancient world, second only to the Mount of Olives in its desirability.
-This prestige is attributed to Beit She'arim being named as the burial place of Yehuda HaNasi (Judah the Prince), and is supported by its having the "highest concentration of graphite associated with late ancient Levantine Jewish populations."
-There are a total of 21 excavated catacombs currently excavated, though some experts estimate the remaining undiscovered remains could number in the hundreds or even thousands, with as much as two-thirds of the catacombs geographic spread remaining to be explored.
+This prestige is attributed to Beit She'arim being named as the burial place of Yehuda HaNasi (Judah the Prince).

-The graves are widely considered to be exceptional to the region, but others note that many of the death practices present are consistent with conventional Levantine practices.

 Layout

 Second Temple through Late Roman periods

 Tombs included a dromos, or entry-way, through which the tomb was accessed via a descending staircase.
 Some tombs possess elaborate facades, with the tombs of Be'it She'arim being well known for this feature.
 Others, such as those outside of Jericho, had simple exteriors with a rectangular blocking stone or mudbrick.
 The simplest tombs feature a single, square chamber with a recess in the center with benches along its edges to allow space for visitors to stand.
 Into the surrounding walls, save for the side of the dromos, were carved loculi approximately 2 meters in length.
 In more complex tombs, an interment room followed the entrance, in which the deceased's remains were laid on stone benches to decompose.
 A repository served as an ossuary and secondary burial site to house the remains of the newly deceased with those of ancestors past.
 The repository also served to receive offerings to the deceased.
-The chambers of common rock-tombs were about 2.5m x 3m and laid out sequentially; however some had a more complex architecture of clustered and adjoining chambers – with the level of complexity relating to social status.
+The chambers of common rock-tombs were about 2.5 m × 3 m and laid out sequentially; however some had a more complex architecture of clustered and adjoining chambers – with the level of complexity relating to social status.